 He performed at National Concert Hall in April 2016 with his ensemble and Skerries Soundwaves 2017 Festival.
 Simon works with successful solo artists and was a member of Dublin indie rock group Sack.
-He pursues different musical forms and has performed with many distinctive artists.
+As a result he works in different musical forms and performs with many distinctive artists.

-As Pianist and Keyboard player, he performed on two Dave Couse solo albums.
+As Pianist and Keyboard player, he played on two Dave Couse solo albums.
 Edwyn Collins produced the first solo record titled, “Genes”.
-The second release, “The World Should Know”, saw Couse nominated for best Irish Solo Artist and nominated for best Irish Album, in the Choice Music awards.
+The second release, “The World Should Know”, saw Couse nominated for best Irish Solo Artist and for best Irish Album, in the Choice Music awards.

 He composes music for TV and documentary series, for Irish broadcaster RTÉ.
 His musical influences range from Rufus Wainwright, Kraftwerk, to Steve Reich, John Grant, Nico Muhly and Philip Glass.

 In 2011 he released his first solo EP ‘Ireland Is’.
 This involved the poet Colm Keegan and singer songwriter Mark Cullen.
 Apart from developing, writing and producing, he released a solo EP called ‘The Human Tide’ in 2016.